blockscout/blockscout/README.md

 - [x] **Smart contract interaction**: Users can read and verify Solidity smart contracts and access pre-existing contracts to fast-track development.
 Support for Vyper, LLL, and Web Assembly contracts is in progress.

-- [x] **ERC20 token support**: Version 1 supports ERC20 and ERC721 tokens.
+- [x] **Token support**: Version 1 supports ERC20 and ERC721 tokens.
 Future releases will support additional token types including ERC223 and ERC1155.

 - [x] **User customization**: Users can easily deploy on a network and customize the Bootstrap interface.